Women in Kunstmuseum Bern: A Glimpse to the Collection

-When Amadeo Modigliani moved to Paris in 1906 his nudes were regarded as offensive, and his style was so unique it didn’t fit to any established art movements.
-On this painting, inspired by the Italian renaissance, Paul Cézanne and African tribal art we see everything we know Modigliani for – fine black outlines and the elongated shapes, like the long neck and nose, and the oval face with almond-shaped, unseeing eyes, which is reminiscent of a mask.
+When Amadeo Modigliani moved to Paris in 1906, his nudes were regarded as offensive, and his style was so unique it didn’t fit any established art movements.
+On this painting, inspired by the Italian Renaissance, Paul Cézanne, and African tribal art we see everything we know Modigliani for – fine black outlines and the elongated shapes, like the long neck and nose, and the oval face with almond-shaped, unseeing eyes, which is reminiscent of a mask.
 The stylized representation avoids detail and any other objects that would reveal more about the woman.
 The painting seems to be unfinished.

-Felix Vallotton is one of my favourite artists, here find out why.
+Félix Vallotton is one of my favorite artists.
 Here, a young woman sits on a chair in a middle-class interior.
 She is absorbed in reading a book.
 The scene may appear austere and aloof at first glance, but it is not.
-Even though the woman is composed and has not really made herself comfortable, the picture allows the observer a view into her private life and that was very typical for Vallotton.
+Even though the woman is composed and has not really made herself comfortable, the picture allows the observer a view into her private life, and that was very typical for Vallotton.
 The handkerchief in her hand shows that she is moved by what she is reading.
 Maybe the book is a romantic novel that provides a stark contrast to her own life.
 Even into the 20th century, reading novels was considered to be a bad moral influence on middle-class women.

 This article was created with the help of Kunstmuseum Bern — thank you!